stevenlsenior/intro_to_R/intro_to_R.Rmd.md

 - Logical (`TRUE` or `FALSE`)
 - Factors
 - NA (usually for missing data)
-- NaN (not-a-number - usually where an error has happened)
+- NaN (not-a-number - usually where an error has happened, like when you've tried to calculate `0/0`)

 Objects
 ========================================================